 The Ononmea waterfalls and river are a lovely sight.

-There is a large cage with parrots.
+There is a large cage with colorful parrots.

 The Ocean Vista trail goes by a blow hole.